rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 Keep these consistent across platforms.

-### 4) Links from other sites
+### 3) Links from other sites

 Links are still one of the strongest trust signals.
-For local SEO, quality matters much more than volume.
+For local results, quality matters much more than volume.

 Ideas that work for Utah small businesses: